trytusar/odia-keyboard/README.md

 <meta http-equiv="Content-Type" content="text/html; charset=utf-8" />

 In Java web application you may face an issue while showing dynamic content (odia font) from database.
-You can use below filter.
+You may use the below filter.

 	<filter>
 	    <filter-name>encodingFilter</filter-name>